 History [Early Ecopolis and Ecorium]

-Building Ecopolis is the brute-force method of 'terraforming' favoured by humans and machines during the Dark Age of Technology.
+Building Ecopolis is the brute-force method of ‘terraforming’ favoured by humans and machines during the Dark Age of Technology.
+Originating on Holy Terra, the ancient Gulf States used the earliest variants to terraform the desert (starts here).
 The self contained environments are the common base habitat technology employed by the Adeptus Mechanicus on worlds which are deemed to have a non-Terran (Alien) environment.
 The Ecopolis offers a TSE (Terra Standard Environment), as defined by the STC architecture compliance standards for human habitats.

-The most notable characteristic of ancient (pre-Imperial) Ecopolis Architecture is that they are above ground and have windows!
-In contrast to 40K it is rare to find an Ecopolis above ground or have windows, as the sub-class 'bunker' version is favoured by the Adeptus Mechanicus, Imperial military, and citizenry.
-It follows and defines civil protective doctrines.
+The most notable characteristic of ancient (pre-Imperial) Ecopolis Architecture is that they are above ground and have windows, or even eco-domes!
+The one below is a ‘c-block’ (city-block) and lacks a bio-dome – these were built on worlds where there is not enough light to support photosynthesis.
+Instead the farming is done inside, using artificial light.
+In contrast to 40K it is rare to find Ecorium above ground, or have windows, as the sub-class ‘bunker’ version is favoured by the Adeptus Mechanicus, Imperial military, and citizenry.
+It follows, and defines, civil protective doctrines.

 These are the smallest unit of an Ecopolis.
 Ecopolis are built by combining many Ecoria together.
 The Ecoria built in antiquity where constructed by machines working in partnership with mankind under the agreements of the Mars Accord; an alliance between Humans and Machines that lasted until the Age of Strife.

 Without concern for costs due to the self contained Machine Economy, and built with human aesthetics in mind, these early Ecoria were often highly elaborate with exquisite façades and exotic roof top gardens.